vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 Comprehensible input is a good language learning method, but creating comprehensible input is very hard.
 A native speaker has to painstakingly create thousands of sentences that speakers of another language can understand, slowly scaling up the difficulty as the learner progresses.
-Resources like this actually do exist for a number of language.
+Resources like this actually do exist for a number of languages.
-For example, learners of Latin can use *Lingua Latina per se Illustrata*, a book which teaches you Latin using exclusively sentences in Latin.
+For example, learners of Latin can use *Lingua Latina per se Illustrata*, a book that teaches you Latin using exclusively sentences in Latin.
 However, writing this text took years of effort on the part of Hans Ørberg, a linguist who dedicated a large part of his life to teaching Latin and had a deep understanding of the language.
 Ørberg carefully wrote the sentences in his book to only use cognates an English speaker could understand and to avoid any complicated syntax an English speaker would have a hard time understanding.